bbourque2901/TheLonelyReader/resources/design-document.md

 U10.
 As a user, I want to see how far along I am in the books I'm currently reading in my booklist(s).

+U11.
+As a user, I want to be able to search for a booklist by name.

+U12.
+As a user, I want to be able to search for books by title/ASIN.

 ## 4. Project Scope

 ### 4.1.
 In Scope